TheRealFREDP3D/My-Writeups/Brute It/Brute It.md

 ## Now let's get root

-Let's check what command `john` can run as root:
+Let's check what `john` is having permission to run as root using `sudo`:

 ``` john@bruteit:~$ sudo -l
 Matching Defaults entries for john on bruteit: